StairwayB/pundit_roles/README.md

 * **Important!** The `:guest` role is exclusionary by default, meaning it cannot be merged with other roles.
-It is also the first role that is evaluated, and if the user is a `:guest`, it will return the guest attributes if `:guest` is allowed, or raise `PunditNotAuthorized` if not.
+It is also the first role that is evaluated, and if the user is a `:guest`, it will return the guest attributes if `:guest` is allowed, or raise `Pundit::NotAuthorizedError` if not.
 Do **NOT** overwrite the `:guest` role, that can lead to unexpected side effects, and if you wish to allow guest, use the existing role and not a custom one.